 I have lost my parking Penalty Charge Notice (PCN), what should I do?

 You can still pay or appeal your PCN.
-Please send an email to email@example.com quoting your vehicle registration mark so we may search for your PCN number.
+Please phone 0345 3199631 or send an email to email@example.com quoting your vehicle registration mark and the parking location so we may search for your PCN number.

 I have received an Order for Recovery, what can I do?

 Please fully read the letter that you have received as it is now too late to appeal the Penalty Charge Notice (PCN).

 - Pay the PCN - the Order for Recovery will provide you with details of how to pay.

 - Make a witness statement by contacting the Traffic Enforcement Centre (TEC) on 0300 123 1059.

 Someone is parking outside my house!
 What can I do about it?

 In law there is no ‘right to stop or park’ on the public highway as the use of the highway is to pass and repass without let or hindrance.
 The Highways Authority can explicitly permit on-road parking , for example by introducing parking bays, or simply allow parking by not imposing restrictions such as single or double yellow lines.
 On-road parking is available to all vehicles (or types of vehicles) and no individual has a right to park in a specific place, for example on the road outside their own property.
 The Highways Authority has the right to take possession of the highway at any time, including areas commonly used for on-road parking.
 In these instances there is no obligation in law for the Highways Authority to provide alternative parking.

 My road is closed for maintenance or due to an emergency.
 Can I have an alternative parking space?